Yechinalokesh/Genetic-algorithms/README.md

 # 🧬 Genetic Algorithms Survival Guide....

+👉 Try the Interactive Demo https://yechinalokesh.github.io/Genetic-algorithms/ 🚀

 🚀 Welcome to a world where code evolves like living beings.
-This project is your ultimate guide to understanding **Genetic Algorithms (GA)** — from the basics to brainy stuff — in the most chill, student-friendly way!
+This project is your ultimate guide to understanding Genetic Algorithms (GA) — from the basics to brainy stuff — in the most chill, student-friendly way!
 ---

 ## 🧥 What Are Genetic Algorithms?